Pope Francis: Russia and Ukraine

 Francis's blanket denunciations of arms transfers and the weapons industry seemed to condemn Western military aid to Ukraine.
 In a September 2022 press conference, seven months into the war, Francis said that it was "licit" and justified for Ukraine to defend itself but called for a negotiated settlement (saying that there must be "dialogue with any power that is at war, even if it is with the aggressor" and even when "it stinks").
 He also suggested that arms transfers to Ukraine were "a political decision which it can be moral, morally acceptable, if it is done under conditions of morality."
 He later said that Ukrainians were a "noble" people and recounted Cardinal Konrad Krajewski's reports of the "savage acts, the monstrosity, the tortured bodies" inflicted upon Ukraine.

 Francis's stances were rooted in part in his hope that the Vatican could broker a peace deal between Ukraine and Russia, a possibility that analysts viewed as extremely unlikely.
 He dispatched two high-ranking Vatican officials—Cardinals Krajewski and Michael Czerny—as envoys on several trips to Ukraine in 2022. which was considered a highly unusual move of Vatican diplomacy.
 In March 2022, Francis consecrated both Russia and Ukraine to the Immaculate Heart of Mary.
 Francis said in April 2023, during a trip to Budapest, that he was working on a secret "mission" to bring peace and return Ukrainian children abducted by Russia.
-However, Francis's efforts to position the Vatican as a mediator have continuously failed.
+However, Francis's efforts to position the Vatican as a mediator were unsuccessful.

 In early October 2022, Francis for the first time directly appealed to Putin to halt the "spiral of violence and death" in Ukraine.
 In the same speech, Francis asked Ukrainian president Zelenskyy to be open about "serious peace proposals" while recognizing that Ukraine had suffered an "aggression" and saying that he was "pained about the suffering of the Ukrainian people".